01. Substrate - Discovery & Identity

 3.1 Multi-Source Distribution

-// cmn.json — all endpoints per capsule entry
+// cmn.json — endpoints per capsule entry

 {